P-p-H-d/c-stl-comparison/README.md

 Then the API ergonomics of each programs can be compared each other according to the user taste.

 Objective characteristics of the libraries are directly compared in this file.

-# Disclaimer

-I am the main author of M\*LIB, one of theses libraries.

-This work is still a WIP.

 # Test Program